danieleborgo/OctoPrint-FilamentBuddy/README.md

 specifically developed for the Raspberry boards, _gpiozero_, so it has this board as prerequisite.
 Nevertheless, Marlin is not a requirement, since it only uses OctoPrint functionalities.
-In the case FilamentBuddy is not running on a Raspberry Pi, the plugin will disable this features.
+In the case FilamentBuddy is not running on a Raspberry Pi, the plugin will disable this feature.

 ## Setup